 How do you get an 100 percent VA disability rating?
-Talk to a lawyer.
+Get help from our lawyers.

 Since 1985, Woods & Woods has defended injured and disabled people.
 Our veterans disability lawyers have helped thousands of veterans and their families.
-We never charge a penny unless you win your VA disability benefits.
-If you have questions about how to obtain an 100 percent VA disability rating, you can always contact Woods & Woods for a free claim evaluation.
+We never charge a penny unless you win your VA disability benefits claim.
+If you have questions about how to obtain an 100 percent VA disability rating, you can always contact Woods & Woods VA disability lawyers for a free claim evaluation.
 There is no fee to figure out whether or not you have claim.